TripAdvisor sees marketing costs rising in 2013

-Travel website operator TripAdvisor Inc (TRIP.O) forecast its costs would increase more quickly than revenue in 2013, overshadowing a better-than-expected fourth-quarter profit and sending its shares down 10 percent in after-market trading.
+Feb 13 Travel website operator TripAdvisor Inc forecast its costs would increase more quickly than revenue in 2013, overshadowing a better-than-expected fourth-quarter profit and sending its shares down 10 percent in after-market trading.

 The company's continued efforts to invest in various online and offline marketing campaigns would increase its expenses throughout the year, mainly in the second half, Chief Executive Steve Kaufer said in a conference call with analysts.